zasdaym/alpha/README.md

 ## Run

 You can run the system with `./deploy.sh`.
+Make sure Docker and Docker Compose are installed.
 The script will build and deploy all necessary containers and print information on how to interact with the services.